bbauska/TUMx-DWAPNx/README.md

 obviously want

 this to be the same size as our graphic on the screen later on.
-So, we\'ll use two
+So, we&apos;ll use two

-variables for width and height, which we\'ll pass to the size function and we\'ll
+variables for width and height, which we&apos;ll pass to the size function and we&apos;ll

 also reuse them later for the size of our graphic.